 Labour market forecasts and model-based scenarios

-With our labour market model, we forecast how the development of supply and demand will evolve as well as the outcomes of measures to secure the availability of skilled workers.
+With our skilled labour model, we forecast how the development of supply and demand will evolve as well as the outcomes of measures to secure the availability of skilled workers.

 Strategy development and implementation planning